optilude/xlsx-template/README.md

 * The spreadsheet must be saved in `.xlsx` format. `.xls`, `.xlsb` or `.xlsm` won't work.
 * Column (array) and table (array-of-objects) insertions cause rows and cells to be inserted or removed.
-Merged cells, named ranges or formulae elsewhere are *not* updated when this happens (because doing so is really rather hard).
-This means that you need to be avoid merged cells, named ranges or formulae referencing cells to the right of column placeholders or below table placeholders.
+When this happens, only a limited number of adjustments are made:
+    * Merged cells to the right of cells where insertions or deletions are made are moved right or left, appropriately.
+This may not work well if cells are merged across rows, unless all rows have the same number of insertions.
+    * Merged cells or named tables below rows where further rows are inserted are moved down.
+  Formulae are not adjusted.
 * As a corollary to this, it is not always easy to build formulae that refer to cells in a table (e.g. summing all rows) where the exact number of rows or columns is not known in advance.
 There are two strategies for dealing